mjryan253/android-dnsflip/docs/ai-memory.md

 3. **Permission Verification**: Ready to use `Shizuku.checkSelfPermission()`
 4. **Permission Requests**: Ready to use `Shizuku.requestPermission(1)`
 5. **Resource Cleanup**: Ready to activate listener removal
+6. **Runtime Testing**: App can now be tested on emulator to verify UI and basic functionality

 ### Next Steps Required
 1. **Resolve Shizuku Dependency Resolution Issue**